pascallaliberte/modestjs.works/_book/part-1/learn-to-sell.md

 part: 1
 ---

 If you have a business idea, you'll need to learn to sell.
-And if you're working for someone else, you'll need to learn to sell you _ideas_.
+And if you're working for someone else, you'll need to learn to sell your _ideas_.

 The short version of how selling works? **Benefits must outweigh costs.**